botify-labs/simpleflow/docs/src/quickstart.md

 dependency for any task, so it is not scheduled.

-Once the decider has scheduled the task for **y**, it sleeps and waits for an event to be wakened up.
+Once the decider has scheduled the task for **y**, it sleeps and waits for an event to be woken up.
 This happens when the `increment` task completes.
 SWF schedules a decision task.
 A decider takes it and executes the `BasicWorkflow.run` method again from the start.
 It evaluates the line `y = self.submit(increment, x)`.
 The task associated with the **y** future has